K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 > $ cf enable-service-access rabbitmq

 ```
-Enabling access to all plans of service rabbitmq for all orgs as admin...
+Enabling access to all plans of service offering rabbitmq for all orgs as admin...
 OK
 ```